 Figure 6.10.2.2-1: The RAN drops extra PDUs by considering packet losses in the upstream network segment and downstream network segment.

+For DL data, the upstream is from the AS to the RAN, and the downsteam is from the UE to the XR tethered endopoint.

 The RAN derives the PDUs that have been lost in the upstream network segment, e.g., by taking the difference between the number of PDUs in the PDU set (NPDS) in the RTP header extension for PDU Set marking for a PDU Set and the number of PDUs of the PDU Set that it has received.